kumahq/kuma-website/docs/docs/dev/explore/dpp-on-universal.md

 #### Deletion

-If data plane proxy is shutdown gracefully, then Dataplane resource will be automatically deleted by kuma-cp.
+If data plane proxy is shutdown gracefully, the `Dataplane` resource is automatically deleted by kuma-cp.

 If data plane proxy went down ungracefully, then Dataplane resource won't be deleted immediately.
 The following sequence of the events should happen: